jhumelsine/jhumelsine.github.io/about.md

 I learned a lot in those years.
 I want to share what I've learned with others, so I've started a blog.
 I think that most of this will be in the realm of Software Engineering, which I view as related to but separate from Computer Science.
 However, I suspect I will dabble in Computer Science topics as well.
 I'm starting with my favorite topic, Design Patterns, hence my handle on some social media handle on some platforms - **Design Pattern Evangelist (Jim)**.
 But I'll be writing about other Software topics, such as Test-Driven Development, Domain-Driven Development, Refactoring, Legacy Code, etc.

 It may take me a whole to find my own style, but here are some guidelines that I'm going to try to adhere to:
 * I will try to limit each blog entry to no more that about 1,000 words.
+(Trying but really not succeeding.
+Under 2,000 words is probably more accurate.)
 * I will try to present one core idea per blog entry, but I will post individual blogs for a set of cohesive ideas.
 * I will try to use metaphors where possible.
 * I will try to tell a story.